 As the Lastinger Center prepares for the launch of the Flamingo Literacy Micro-Credentials on January 30, 2023, it remains committed to improving the quality of teaching, learning, and childcare through scalable, equitable educational innovations that put all learners on trajectories for lifelong success.

-Eligible instructional personnel can enroll through January 20, 2023.
+Eligible instructional personnel can enroll now.